custom-cards/upcoming-media-card/README.md

 ## Features:
 * Poster and banner views.
 * Almost everything can have its color changed with any css color value.
-* Language can be changed for days of the week and dates.
 * 12 or 24 hour display for times.
 * Anything beyond a week will display the date.
 * Indicator if file has already been downloaded